No Match Found

 We expect all of our people to apply these principles to the way they work, and we encourage them to consult whenever they are in doubt.

 Originally issued 2005 and most recently updated 1 July 2015.

-1 - PwC helps organisations and individuals create the value they’re looking for.
-We’re a network of firms in 157 countries with more than 195,000 people who are committed to delivering quality in assurance, tax and advisory services.
-Tell us what matters to you and find out more by visiting us atwww.pwc.com.
+1 - At PwC, our purpose is to build trust in society and solve important problems.
+We’re a network of firms in 152 countries with over 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
+Find out more and tell us what matters to you by visiting us at www.pwc.com.